Warren County, VA

 Project Fun Facts

-A very new, innovative interchange design, called a Quadrant Roadway Intersection, is being constructed at the intersection of Route 55 and Route 340.
-This intersection will provide movement in all directions without the use of any left turns from any direction.
+A very new, innovative interchange design, called a Quadrant Roadway Intersection, was constructed at the intersection of Route 55 and Route 340.
+This intersection provides movement in all directions without the use of any left turns from any direction.